 Scott leverages his extensive experience as a former federal cybercrime prosecutor, in senior leadership at the US Department of Justice, and as a former AmLaw 25 law firm partner to advise clients across industries on the full range of security issues created by global data collection and usage.
-This includes responding to cyber incidents and managing complex cyber risk assessments.
-Scott often defends clients in regulatory investigations by the Federal Trade Commission, State Attorneys General and other federal, state and local regulators and criminal authorities.
+This includes responding to cyber incidents and managing complex risk assessments.
+Scott often defends clients in investigations by federal, state, and local regulators and criminal authorities.

 Scott has managed hundreds of cybersecurity incidents, including sophisticated nation-state intrusions, ransomware attacks, business email compromises, cyber-enabled theft of intellectual property, and credential harvesting schemes.
 Scott’s deep experience in incident response and regulatory enforcement informs his broader counseling practice.